wireapp/brand/Tone of Voice.md

 * web _(lowercase)_
 * webpage _(One word.
 A self-contained document on a website.
 A single website can contain many webpages.
 Don’t use website and webpage interchangeably.)_
 * website _(One word.
 Refers to a collection of webpages.)_
 * megapixel
 * Wi-Fi _(hyphenated per iOS, OS X & Android)_
-* sign in / out _(verb: as in “sign in to your account” – not “log in”)_
+* log in / out _(verb: as in “log in to your account” – not “sign in”)_

 The default language for Wire copy is U.S. English — so no “u” in “color”, etc.

 ### Security references
 We intentionally leave some elements of our UI copy abstract.
 This can help to protect users from people with malicious intent (for instance, bots searching for account details).

 A good example is the UI error message that tells people they have entered the “wrong address or password”.
 We may know exactly what’s wrong, but we leave our message vague to stop people from trying to find out if a user account exists.